bisq-network/bisq/pricenode/README.md

 ```bash
 curl -s https://raw.githubusercontent.com/bisq-network/bisq/master/monitor/install_collectd_debian.sh | sudo bash
 ```
-Follow the instruction given by the script and report your certificate to the seednode group!
+Follow the instruction given by the script and report your certificate to the [@bisq-network/monitoring](https://github.com/orgs/bisq-network/teams/monitoring-operators) team or via the [Keybase](https://keybase.io/team/bisq) `#monitoring` channel!

 Furthermore, you are obliged to provide network size data to the monitor by running
 ```bash